Members of the Association Oecumenique de Littoral

 We welcome all denominations to our services.
 Holy Communion is held each month at 10.30 am on the 2nd Sunday or at 10.30 am on the 4th Sunday, the remaining service may consist of a morning service or Prayer and Praise.
 If you intend to come to the Prayer and Praise, why not let us know what your favourite hymn or prayer is, and we will try to include it in our service.

-The Revd David Ratcliff and Mary Wood will be leading us during our services in January, David's and Mary's photos are shown below.
+Mary Wood and the Revd Sara Macvane will be leading us during our services in February, Sara's and Mary's photos are shown below.

 Mary Wood (Licensed Lay Reader)